tanezky/tanezky.github.io/_posts/nas/2024-08-16-proxmox-hdd-passthrough-using-sata-controllers.md

 > tl;dr ASM1061 did not work with hardware passthrough

 After trying various passthrough techniques in Proxmox, the ASMedia ASM1061 controller refused to work in a virtual machine.
-While the passthrough was configured correctly on the host, the guest VM would fail to initialize the card, presenting an `unknown header type 7f` error.
-Further investigation was done which uncovered hardware and firmware faults in both the card and the host system.
+While the passthrough was configured correctly on the host, the guest VM would fail to initialize the chip, presenting an `unknown header type 7f` error.
+Further investigation was done which uncovered hardware and firmware faults in both the chip and the host system.

 #### Motherboard BIOS Errors